rotki/rotki/docs/api.rst

    :resjson bool result: The result field in this response is a simple boolean value indicating success or failure.
    :statuscode 200: API key/secret deleted successfully
    :statuscode 400: Provided call is in some way malformed.
+   :statuscode 403: Logged in User does not have premium.
    :statuscode 409: User is not logged in, or user does not exist, or db operation error
    :statuscode 500: Internal rotki error